 As of 31 December 2017, the members of the Board of Directors are Petri Lintunen (Chairman), Juha Lemström (Deputy Chairman), Essi Kiuru, Sami Yläoutinen, Matti Paavonsalo and Kalervo Väänänen.

 CEO and Executive Board

 The CEO is responsible for the day-to-day management of the company in accordance with the provisions of the Limited Liability Companies Act and the instructions and policies issued by the Board of Directors.
 The Board of Directors appoints and dismisses the CEO and supervises his or her work.

 The Executive Board appointed by the CEO supports the CEO in the company’s management and decision-making as well as the implementation of strategy and risk management.
 The CEO serves as the Chairman of the Executive Board.

-The members of the Executive Board are Mauno Sievänen (CEO), Anssi Koski (CFO, Deputy CEO), Aki Havia (Director of Property Development and Maintenance) and Juha Uotila (Director of Customer Relations and Campus Development).
+The members of the Executive Board are Mauno Sievänen (CEO), Anssi Koski (CFO, Deputy CEO), Aki Havia (Director of Property Development), Juha Uotila (Director of Campus Development and Marketing) and Samuel Koivisto (Director of Customer Relations and Services).

 Corporate Governance Code

 Ratified by the General Meeting, the Corporate Governance Code ensures good governance at all levels of the company, promotes operating effectiveness and transparency and ensures a steady stream of information for owners as well as their equal treatment.
-There is for example stated that company does not give financial aid for political activities or for operations close to political action.
-Find the whole Corporate Governance Code on website.
+Among other things, the Corporate Governance Code states that the company does not provide financial support to political activities or activities related to politics.
+More on the Corporate Governance Code.